OHDSI/gaiaDB/README.md

 - Please create a new issue for changes
 - Please create a new branch with code changes and create a Pull Request when ready for merge
 - Pull Requests must be reviewed before merging to main
+- After PR merge approval the branch will be evaluated and a determination will be made to keep the branch for further development or to delete the branch